mukulsidhu3/android-logger-lib/README.md

 # Automatic crash detection
 This functionality helps developers detect and find solutions for crashes occurring in the application.
 By enabling this feature, the app will automatically detect crashes and write logs related to those crashes.

-Use of LogRuntimeTrace class and registerForCallback function
+Use of LogRuntimeTrace class and registerForCallback function.

 ```
 //Write this line in onCreate method of Application Class.